 12) Excellent data security

 So, how can you tell how secure a company is?
 Look out for industry certifications.
-The International Organisation for Standardization (ISO) is a well-recognised benchmark for company responsibility.
+The International Organisation for Standardisation (ISO) is a well-recognised benchmark for company responsibility.
 In particular, the ISO 27001 demonstrates that all client data is protected to the highest industry standards.

 13) Extended support and product lifetimes

 Whether you need to upgrade your current system, sell your used hard drives or buy refurbished laptops… It’s easy to manage your entire IT life cycle with a refurbishment specialist.
-Rather than simply buying new, you have a wide range of services available to maximize your IT budget.
+Rather than simply buying new, you have a wide range of services available to maximise your IT budget.

 14) Cheaper maintenance contracts